Even though the calendar (and thermometer) says it’s still summer…

 ...now is the perfect time of year to prepare for the holiday selling season!

-So we asked 21 industry thought leaders for their best tips on how to go about doing this.
+So we asked 21 industry thought leaders for their best tips on how to do this.
 Their valuable advice will help you maximize Q4 sales on Amazon.

 1. Don’t Get Caught With Your Feet Up